Welcome to The Virginia History Podcast which covers the rich history that has made the Commonwealth what it is today.

 When most consider Virginia History, images of Jamestown, Colonial Williamsburg, or the Civil War flash through their minds.
 Rightly so.
 But there is much more than the fascinating events that took place in those locations across the Commonwealth.

-This podcast will certainly cover Jamestown, Williamsburg, and the Civil war, but it also wants to draw great attention to the other key events, people, and locations that have shaped Virginia into what it is today.
+This podcast will certainly cover Jamestown, Williamsburg, and the Civil war, but it also draws great attention to the other key events, people, and locations that have shaped Virginia into what it is today.

 Jamestown started as a debacle, but eventually it unfolded into the many James River Plantations that served as both Virginia’s and later the United States’ first industrial powerhouse.